-(a) The Office of Health Facility Licensure and Certification shall establish a council of nurses to represent the facilities and registered professional nurses affected by this article.
+(a) The authorizing agency shall establish a council of nurses to represent the facilities and registered professional nurses affected by this article.
 The council shall prepare a procedural manual and recommendations regarding a training course to the secretary.
-The council shall meet every two years to review the training curricula, competency evaluation procedures and rules implemented by the secretary, and shall make recommendations as deemed necessary.
+The council shall meet every two years to review and make recommendations to the training curricula, competency evaluation procedures and rules implemented by the secretary.

-(b) The department shall develop and approve training curricula and competency evaluation procedures for facility staff members who administer medication or perform health maintenance tasks pursuant to this article.
+(b) The department shall develop and approve training curricula and competency evaluation procedures for facility staff members who administer medication or perform health maintenance tasks.
 The department shall consider the recommendations of the council and shall consult with the West Virginia Board of Examiners for Registered Nurses in developing the training curricula and competency evaluation procedures.

-(c) The program developed by the department shall require that any person who applies to act as a facility staff member authorized to administer medications or perform health maintenance tasks pursuant to this article shall:
+(d) The program developed by the department shall require that any person who applies to act as a facility staff member authorized to administer medications or perform health maintenance tasks shall:

 (1) Hold a high school diploma or general education diploma;

-(2) Be trained or certified in cardiopulmonary resuscitation and first aid;
+(2) Be certified in cardiopulmonary resuscitation and first aid;

 (3) Participate in the initial training program developed by the department;